 The functionality of the different editions:

 Compared to the home edition the 32bit Pro edition has midi support and extra functions to adjust frequency bands.
-The Pro version also allows you to disable specific notes so playing is easier without accidently hitting the wrong notes.
+The Pro version also allows you to disable specific notes so playing is easier without accidentally hitting the wrong notes.
 The example instruments have disabled the "black" notes so it sounds nicer when testing this.

 Also the Pro edition allows you to export an instrument as a wav sample.